dalibo/emaj/docs/en/architecture.rst

 Architecture
 ============

-In order to be able to perform a rollback operation without having previously kept a physical image of the PostgreSQL cluster's files, all updates applied on application tables must be recorded, so that they can be cancelled.
+In order to be able to perform a rollback operation without having previously kept a physical image of the PostgreSQL instance's files, all updates applied on application tables must be recorded, so that they can be cancelled.

 With E-Maj, this updates recording takes the following form.